samsquire/ideas4/README.md

 stacks as function plots

-substitution of functions are inline, including their internal state, corecursion
+lambda calculus, substitution of functions are inline, including their internal state, corecursion

 painting memory